josephmjoy/robotics/python_robotutils/NOTES.md

 `test_config_helper`.
 - Java `BufferedReader` and `BufferedWriter` map to `io.TextIoWrapper`.

+Finished porting all the code in `ConfigurationHelper.java` to `config_helper.py`.
+However the one unit test ported over earlier fails - so need to debug - most likely the file I/O calls need to be tweaked.
+But the ported code does pass PEP 8.

 ## January 6, 2019A JMJ: Completed implementation and tests for misc/strmap_helper
 All tests pass.
 Unit tests did catch a bug - see the delta to `misc/strmap_helper.py` in the accompanying checkin.
 Otherwise, debugging was chiefly type handling in the unit tests themselves.